zhengjunyao-work/arc24/docs/05_Solution_Summary.md

 More information on [Iteration 47](modeling/Iteration_47_select_instead_of_verify.md) and [Iteration 45](modeling/Iteration_45_improve_verifier.md).

+### Solving the tasks using code did not worked for me

+I also tried to expand on the Omni-ARC approach by training the model to do the additional tasks:

+- `examples -> code`.
+This is the approach used by Ryan Greenblat with GPT-4o
+- `code + input -> output`.
+This is equivalent to the first task, but instead of giving examples as input, it gives the code definition of the problem.

+To do so I build a small domain specific language (DSL) and recreated 285 of the ARC training tasks with python code.
+This was a laborious process that took around 3 weeks.

+Unfortunately the model did not generalize well.
+It could only solve 5% of the evaluation tasks, and those tasks were very similar to the training tasks.
+On the private test set a lucky submission was able to solve 1 task.

+I believe this approach has great potential, but I had to change to other approaches because the end of the challenge was close and other teams were improving in the leaderboard.

+More info on [Iteration 26](modeling/Iteration_26_dawn_of_omni_arc.md), [Iteration 40](modeling/Iteration_40_try_coding_models.md) and [Iteration 42](modeling/Iteration_42_improve_omniarc.md).

 ### The quality of the datasets is relevant

 On the last weeks of the challenge I tried adding the [BARC datasets](https://huggingface.co/collections/barc0/synthetic-arc-dataset-6725aa6031376d3bacc34f76) to the training data.
 Surprisingly despite the enormous